5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 ### Config.plist adjustments

+#### Disable/Delete outdated DSDT, Kernel and Kext Patches
+- Disable/Delete outdated DSDT Patches.
+Most of these renames are handled by Kexts nowadays. </br>**Examples**:
+	- **HDAS to HDEF** &rarr; Covered by AppleALC
+	- **GFx0 to IGPU** &rarr; Covered by Whatevergreen
+	- **HECI to IMEI** &rarr; Covered by Whatevergreen
+- Disable/Delete all **USB Port Limit** patches. &rarr; Handled by `XhciPortLimit` Quirk.
+Past macOS Catalina you need a USB Port Map kext anyway!
+- Disable **External icons patch** &rarr; Handled by `ExternalDiskIcons` Quirk

 #### Correcting the `RenameDevices` section
 When upgrading Clover, you also need to adjust some config settings as well.
-The "Quirks" Dictionary will automatically be created once you select a Quirk in Clover Configurator and save the file
+The "Quirks" Dictionary will automatically be created once you select a Quirk in Clover Configurator and save the file.

 But the structure of `ACPI/RenameDevices` section has to be changed from a Dictionary to an Array and each String has to reside in its own Dictionary as well, as shown below.